Talegen/Talegen.AspNetCore.Multitenant/README.md

-# Talegen.Tenant.Models
+# Talegen.Common.Multitenant

-Talegen **Tenant** Model Library
+Talegen **Multitenancy** Library

-This repository ([Talegen.Tenant.Models](https://github.com/Talegen/Talegen.Tenant.Models)) is where we (Talegen) develop the Talegen Tenant Server Models library.
-The source code here is available to everyone under the standard [Apache 2.0 license](https://github.com/talegen/Talegen.PureBlue.Models/blob/main/LICENSE).
+This repository ([Talegen.Common.Multitenant](https://github.com/Talegen/Talegen.Common.Multitenant)) is where we (Talegen) develop the Talegen Multi-Tenant library.
+The source code here is available to everyone under the standard [Apache 2.0 license](https://github.com/talegen/Talegen.Common.Multitenant/blob/main/LICENSE).

-The purpose of this library is to provide useful Tenant Server models typically used by applications interacting with the Talegen Tenant Portal API.
+The purpose of this library is to provide a Multi-tenant middleware library for ASP.net Core applications, allowing for a multi-approach strategy for determining a tenant from an API request.

 ## Contributing